-Odfjell Rig III held cash and cash equivalents amounting to USD 63 million at the end of 2023.
-This is deemed to be sufficient funding for the Group's current activity levels and committed capital expenditures during 2024.
+Odfjell Rig III held cash and cash equivalents amounting to USD 33 million at the end of 2024.
+This is deemed to be sufficient funding for the Group's current activity levels and committed capital expenditures during 2025.

-The liquidity risk is connected with the market risk and the re-contracting risk for mobile drilling units.
-The management continuously focuses on securing new profitable contracts for the Group's mobile drilling units to generate sufficient cash flow from operations, hence reducing the liquidity risk going forward.
+The liquidity risk is connected with the market risk and the re-contracting risk for mobile offshore drilling units.
+Management continuously focuses on securing new profitable contracts for the Group's mobile offshore drilling units to generate sufficient cash flow from operations, hence reducing the liquidity risk going forward.

-The OR III Group's refinancing risk is considered low, as the Group completed a refinancing in 2023 and the bond matures in second half of 2028.
+The OR III Group's refinancing risk is considered low, as the Group completed a refinancing in 2023 and the bond matures in the second guarter of 2028.